jjhankins/pirate-planets/README.md

 # pirate-planets
-## A mod with a new start and storyline for endless-skys
+## A mod with a new start and storyline for endless-sky

 The pirate worlds have always been an essential part of the Republic, necessary and despised at the same time.
 They take the pressure off